quisquous/cactbot/docs/FAQ-Troubleshooting.md

 Clicking this option will also allow you to start ACT after the game has started.

-## Problems during Cactbot installation
+## Problems During Cactbot Installation

 If you get an error in the OverlayPlugin console similar to `System.MissingMethodException: Method not found: '!!0[] System.Array.Empty()` then you have installed the wrong .NET framework version.
 Please install the [.NET Framework](https://www.microsoft.com/net/download/framework) version 4.6.1 or above.